• blogangle-right

 For example, a small chiropractic clinic faces compliance risk if they fail to meet HIPAA compliance standards in the same way that a large hospital system would.

-- Discover areas where the organization fails to meet industry laws, regulations, and standards
+• Conduct risk assessments to discover areas where the organization fails to meet industry laws, regulations, and standards

 Recommended reading

 Failing to comply with industry standards, laws, and regulations can damage your reputation.
-When your company’s name is in the news for poor compliance management, it’s difficult for customers to trust you.
+When your company’s name is in the news for poor compliance risk management, it’s difficult for customers to trust you.

 Don’t let your reputation suffer due to a breach or by falling out of compliance.